What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 You can then submit the completed application through the LEED Online platform and pay the certification review fee before moving to the next stage.

-Leed certified buildings meeting
+LEED certified buildings meeting

 3. Review